 - Despite all of the good tomatoes in Xinjiang, it is practically impossible to get a good pizza or good salsa in the province.
 This is sad.

-They are transported to the nearest processing center.
+These trailers filled with tomatoes are transported to the nearest processing center here in Xinjiang, China.

 After being brought to the plant, the tomatoes are washed in the same trailer in which they were transported.

 The resulting tomato paste is literally shipped in these blue barrels.